 UNO and Community Partnership Spaces

-The CEC houses three separate community/university partnership spaces totaling 10,500 square feet.
+The CEC houses four separate community/university partnership spaces totaling 10,500 square feet.

-Two of these spaces are on the first floor and one is on the second floor of the building.
-All three are fully furnished, with flexible office spaces for UNO and community organizations, each selected through our space application process.
-These organizations include:
+Two of these spaces are on the first floor, with two more on the second floor of the building.
+These suites are fully furnished, with flexible office spaces for UNO and community organizations, each selected through our space application process.
+Eligible organizations include: